IntelliBridge/Falcon-IaC/ReadME.md

 # AWS Jenkins EC2 Instance Provisioning with Terraform

 This README provides a detailed guide for provisioning an AWS EC2 instance for Jenkins using Terraform.
 It outlines the prerequisites, configuration details, and usage instructions.
-The Terraform configuration deploys an EC2 instance, sets up a security group for Jenkins, and retrieves the Jenkins URL and initial admin password.
+The Terraform configuration deploys an EC2 instance, sets up a security group for Jenkins, and retrieves the Jenkins & Sonarqube URL and initial admin password.

 ## Prerequisites